soerr/UnturnedDocumentation/Config.json/barricades.md

 ### Decay_Time
 The time in seconds it takes for a barricade to decay.
 The default is **604800** seconds (1 week).

+Works the same way as `Decay_Time` of structures.

 If owner of the barricade didn't join the server for a `Decay_Time`, the barricade will not be loaded on the next server restart.
 When server is loading barricades it checks if the owner was online in the last `Decay_Time`.
-If not, the barricade is removed.
+If not, the barricade is not loaded and removed.

 ### Armor_Lowtier_Multiplier
 Damage multiplier for low-tier barricades such as those made from wood like plates, barbed wire and sandbags.